 The Previous Reference Data Sets and Previous Reference Data Elements folders contain older reference data.

 When the Reference Data Sets heading has been selected, the available sets are listed.
 An icon to the left of each set indicates whether data for this set has already been downloaded () or not ().

-When selecting a reference set, you will see the size of the whole data set, as well as a table that recapitulates the elements included in the set with their version number and respective size.
+When selecting a Reference Data Set, you will see the size of the whole data set, as well as a table listing the elements in that set with their version numbers and respective sizes.

-Note for the 1000 Genomes Projec (http://www.1000genomes.org/category/frequently-asked-questions/population) and HapMap (http://www.sanger.ac.uk/resources/downloads/human/hapmap3.html): These databases contain more than one reference data file, and the QIAGEN References Data Sets are initially configured with all populations available.
-You can specify which populations to use in the workflow wizard directly, or you can create a custom set that contains only the populations you want to work with.
+Note that the HapMap (https://www.sanger.ac.uk/data/hapmap-3/) databases contain more than one file.
+QIAGEN Reference Data Sets that include HapMap are initially configured with all the populations available.
+You can specify specific populations to use when launching a workflow, or you can create a custom reference set that contains only the populations of interest.